mmailhos/cpu-bitcoin-miner/README.md

 ## Performance

-The current version is able to perform __556.000__ operations (double sha256 hashs) per second on a 2.4 GHz Intel Core i5.
+The current version is able to perform around __320.000__ operations (double sha256 hashs) per second on a 2.4 GHz Intel Core i5.

 ## Dependencies